 Protecting yourself against loss of income

 As with any venture related to additional earnings, operating an Airbnb can be a tricky financial affair if things go wrong.
 Pikl’s Airbnb insurance covers hosts that rent out their property on Airbnb and similar platforms.
 Many hosts are unaware that most standard insurance isn’t adequate for Airbnb.
 In our opinion, Aircover is not extensive enough to give you full protection either.
-To find out more about this topic, we cover this in an article on how Airbnb protects hosts.
+Click on that link to find out more about this topic.

 Whatever type of mortgage you pursue, ensure that you have clear communication with the provider.
 You should express your desire for permission to operate an Airbnb.
 Just as a standard residential mortgage often necessitates buildings insurance, we believe any Airbnb activity warrants its comprehensive insurance too.
 After all, why take risks with one of the most expensive purchases you’ll ever make?